(1) A child may only be taken into custody:

 1. The parent or legal custodian of the child;

 2. A responsible adult approved by the court when limited to temporary emergency situations;

 3. A responsible adult relative or the adoptive parent of the child’s sibling who shall be given priority consideration over a nonrelative placement when this is in the best interests of the child; or

 4. A responsible adult approved by the department; or

 (b) Deliver the child to an authorized agent of the department, stating the facts by reason of which the child was taken into custody and sufficient information to establish probable cause that the child is abandoned, abused, or neglected, or otherwise dependent.
 For such a child for whom there is also probable cause to believe he or she has been sexually exploited, the law enforcement officer shall deliver the child to the department.
-The department may place the child in an appropriate short-term safe house as provided for in s.
-409.1678 if a short-term safe house is available.

 For cases involving allegations of abandonment, abuse, or neglect, or other dependency cases, within 3 days after such release or within 3 days after delivering the child to an authorized agent of the department, the law enforcement officer who took the child into custody shall make a full written report to the department.